USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-   3.8.
-If the Site ID is provided AND Site Address information is not provided, the system performs the following
+   - 3.8.
+If the site ID is provided AND site address information is not provided, the system performs the following
      steps:

-   - If Site ID is not valid the service generates the following error:
+     - If site ID is not valid the service generates the following error:

    ```json
    {